2021–22 Coppa Italia: Round dates

 The schedule of each round was announced on 12 July 2021.

+First stage

 Preliminary round

 A total of 8 teams from Serie B and Serie C competed in this round, 4 of which advanced to the first round.
 Date and time were released on 21 July 2021.

-Round of 64
+First round

 A total of 32 teams (4 winners from the preliminary round, the remaining 16 teams from Serie B and 12 Serie A teams seeded 9–20) competed in this round, 16 of which advanced to the second round.

-Round of 32
+Second round

 The 16 winning teams from the first round competed in the second round, 8 of which advanced to the round of 16.